deskpro/react-components/docs/bindings/redux-form.md

 Redux Form
 ==========
-Components are included with deskpro-components which bind the form components to [React Redux](https://github.com/reactjs/react-redux) and [Redux Form](https://github.com/erikras/redux-form/).
+Components are included with `@deskpro/react-components` which bind the form components to [React Redux](https://github.com/reactjs/react-redux) and [Redux Form](https://github.com/erikras/redux-form/).
 This document covers installing the required dependencies and creating a simple form.

 ## Setup

 ### Installing dependencies

-`npm install --save deskpro-components react-redux redux-form`
+`npm install --save @deskpro/react-components react-redux redux-form`

 ### Setup the reducer